Catherine22/WebServices/README.md

 Three ways to deal with images:
 - Show images directly by calling setImageURI().
 - Prefetch images and show them at the same time.
+That means there're at least two threads -  the one downloads the images and another displays the images.
-- Prefetch images when the app launches and show caches if they're downloaded.
+- As the app launches, prefetch images and save them to your cache folder even though the fragment or activity which displays the images hasn't opened yet.

 Here is the example: [P11_Fresco], [FrescoRVAdapter]